bjesus/clapboard/README.md

 ## Usage

-- `echo "something" | clapboard` should run whenever something is copied.
+- `echo "something" | clapboard store` should run whenever something is copied.
 If you're using Sway, just add this to your `~/.config/sway/config`:

 ```
-exec wl-paste --watch clapboard
+exec wl-paste --watch clapboard store
-exec wl-paste -p --watch clapboard
+exec wl-paste -p --watch clapboard store
 ```

 - Optionally, bind some key to run `clapboard`.
 I'm binding the Favorites key in Sway like this: